See also:

 VALUES ('8391', '211 Throop Ave, Brooklyn, NY 11206')

-SELECT queries generate Email Parser fields you can use in other actions.
-There is a specific topic about it.
+SELECT queries generate Email Parser fields that you can use in subsequent actions.
+There is a dedicated topic that covers this in detail.